-What will the fees be for Year 7?
+What are the school fees for Year 7?

 Please see our fee information on our website for further information.

-The Year 7 students in 2019 will be provided the inaugural Year 7 discount.
+The Year 7 students in 2019 are provided the Inaugural Year 7 discount.
 Families on lower income are supported through the College fee reduction scheme .

-What will the Year 7 Curriculum look like?
+What does the Year 7 Curriculum look like?